 The journey back to Chaiyaphum was lengthy and we were all exhausted.
 We all took the same bus back to Chaiyaphum from Chiang Mai and ended up having to work a few hours later.

-Chiang Mai in Thailand gave us yet another eventful day.
+The second day in Chiang Mai in Thailand was yet another eventful day.